 The supreme court is the highest court in Alaska and has final state appellate jurisdiction in civil and criminal matters.
 The court of appeals has the authority to hear appeals in cases involving criminal prosecution, post-conviction relief, juvenile delinquency, extradition, habeas corpus, probation and parole, bail, and sentencing matters.
 Additional information about the Alaska Supreme Court and the Alaska Court of Appeals is available on the Alaska Court System website.

 Supreme court opinions and court of appeals opinions decisions are issued on Fridays.
 They are posted as slip opinions on the court's website.
+Case-related orders issued by the supreme court are posted to the court's website on the day they are released.
 A decision is removed from the website once it is published in the Pacific Reporter (P.2d and P.3d).
 Alaska appellate opinions are also published in the Alaska Reporter, which is a collection of the Alaska cases from P.2d and P.3d.
 The Pacific Reporter or the Alaska Reporter is available at most Alaska Court System law libraries and some public libraries.
 The official publisher of the Alaska Reporter is West, a Thomson Reuters business.
 Their toll-free number is 1-800-328-9352.

 Slip opinions are cited by case name, opinion number, court and date:

 V.S.B. v.
 State, Op.
 No. 5537 (Alaska February 15, 2001)